Rating Scales of Impairment rsi

-For: A multi-informant behaviour rating scale that measures functional impairment across six life areas in children and youth 5 to 18 years.
+A multi-informant behaviour rating scale that measures functional impairment across six life areas in children and youth

-Format: Paper-and-Pencil; Online (via MHS Online Assessment Center+)
+Format: Online via MHS Online Assessment Center+ (MAC+)

 Length: 5-10 minutes administration time - Parent-completed or Teacher-completed.